Skip to main content

 The KubeRocketCI Create strategy will automatically pull the code for the Tekton Helm application from the template.

-4. In the Application Info tab, define the following values and click the Proceed button:
+3. In the Git & project info tab, define the following values and click the Continue button:

 • Repository name: custom-tekton-chart